PacktPublishing/Full-Stack-Web-Development-with-Remix/3-deployment-targets-adapters-and-stacks/bee-rich/README.md

 Inspect the [`.vscode/settings.json`](./.vscode/extensions.json) file to see the recommended settings for VS Code.
 Feel free to alter these settings based on your own preferences.

-## Setting up BeeRich
+## Setting up BeeRich from scratch

+Follow the instructions in _Chapter 3, Deployment Targets, Adapters, and Stacks_ to get started with BeeRich.

-In case you want to start from scratch, you can follow the following steps to set up BeeRich yourself:
+If you want to set up BeeRich yourself, you can follow the following instructions.

 1. **Use the Remix CLI to create a new Remix project**